 Now, can you guess the word for ‘giant’, based on what I’ve explained so far?
 That’s right – it’s 거인, a ‘gigantic person’!

 I’ll name a few more examples for 중 and 소.
 There’s the obvious one, 중학교, meaning ‘middle school’.
 The centre of something is called 중심, literally the ‘middle-heart’, as in the centre of its heart.
 To halt something that is currently in progress is to 중단하다, ‘middle sever’, that is to sever it in the middle.
 And to concentrate would be to 집중하다, ‘focus middle’, as in focusing your attention on the very centre of the subject matter.

-As for 소 – I’ve mentioned earlier that 소녀 means ‘young girl’, but literally, it means a ‘little female’.
-A novel is 소설, which can be translated to a ‘little story’.
+Here are some examples for 소 – a novel is 소설, which can be translated to a ‘little story’.
 Small and medium-sized enterprises are known as ‘중소기업’, with 기업 meaning ‘enterprise’.
 And lastly, a person who’s timid can be described as 소심하다, which is to have a ‘small heart’.

 고 (高) & 저 (低)

 고 means ‘high’, while 저 means ‘low’.
 The word 최고, for example, actually means ‘the highest’, 최 being the hanja equivalent of 가장, meaning ‘the most’. 고속도로, meaning ‘highway’, actually translates to ‘high-speed road’, with 속 being short for 속도, meaning ‘speed’.
 Similarly, 고온, with 온 being short for 온도 (temperature), means ‘high temperature’, and 고가, with 가 being short for 가격 (price), means ‘high price’.